RV Leveling Blocks – Read This Before Buying

 If you’re thinking of purchasing some RV levelers, there are plenty of popular styles on the market, including the following:

 RV leveling ramps: In terms of convenience, you just can’t beat an RV leveling ramp.
-With leveling blocks, you have to go through a range of motions if you didn’t get the level right the first time (like getting back in your RV, reversing off the blocks, removing a block, and trying all over again).
-With leveling ramps, however, simply put the wedge in front of or behind your wheel(s), get in and move until your partner tells you that you are level.
+With leveling blocks, you have to go through a range of motions if you didn’t get the level right the first time.
+You’ll need to get back in your RV, reverse off the blocks, remove a block, and try all over again.
+With leveling ramps, however, simply put the wedge in front of or behind your wheel.
+Hop in, and move until your partner tells you you’re level.
 There’s a wide range of RV leveling ramps available on Amazon for great prices too.

-RV leveling tire lock: Although less common than blocks or ramps, this RV leveling tire lock is still a great option – but only for light trailers.
+RV leveling tire lock: Although less common than blocks or ramps, this RV leveling tire lock is still a great option, but only for light trailers.
 It’s easy to set up and eliminates the trial and error involved in using RV leveling blocks.
-Just keep in mind that this option is more expensive than both blocks and ramps, and it has a tendency to sink into the soil underneath your RV tire.
+Keep in mind that this option is more expensive than blocks and ramps, and it has a tendency to sink into the soil underneath your RV tire.

 Homemade RV Leveling Blocks:

-If you’re on the thrifty side, you can also create your own handmade RV leveling blocks using easy-to-find materials and just an hour or two of your time.
+If you’re on the thrifty side, you can also create your own handmade RV leveling blocks using easy-to-find materials.
 There are plenty of tutorials on YouTube to get you started.

-Wooden Blocks- Grab a few wooden blocks out of your garage and toss them into your rig.
-Presto you have a one of a kind leveling system.
-Many campers choose to forgo RV leveling blocks and just use wood.
+Wooden Blocks- Grab a few wooden blocks out of your garage and toss them in your rig.
+Presto, you have a leveling system!
+Many campers skip RV leveling blocks and just use wood.
 While this is a simple answer, it’s not ideal.
-Here’s why: Wooden blocks are water sensitive, prone to splitting and heavy.
-They are also bulky and difficult to pack away.
-Most full timers avoid wood blocks, but in a pinch they provide an easy leveling tool.
-Remember: wooden blocks should be long and wide enough for the tire to easily stand on it.
-Pressure treated wood is best, since it will hold up over time.
+Wooden blocks are water-sensitive, prone to splitting, and heavy.
+They’re also bulky and difficult to pack away.
+Most full-timers avoid wood blocks, but in a pinch, these blocks can provide an easy leveling tool.
+Remember: wooden blocks should be long and wide enough for the tire to easily stand on.
+Pressure-treated wood is best since it will hold up over time.

 Why You Can’t Just Use Your Trailer Stabilizer Jacks

-Here’s a mistake some RV owners make, only to find out the hard way: stabilizer jacks are not meant to be used for leveling your RV on uneven ground.
-Instead, their purpose is to stabilize an RV that is already level.
+Some RV owners make this mistake, only to find out the hard way that stabilizer jacks are not meant to be used for leveling your RV on uneven ground.
+Their purpose is to stabilize an RV that is already level.
 Using RV leveling blocks or ramps under the wheels to level before lowering the stabilizer jacks provides maximum stability and avoids damaging your vehicle.

 Where to Buy RV Stabilizer Jacks